kgdunn/pid-book/univariate-review/univariate-review.rst

 	z &= \frac{(\overline{x}_B - \overline{x}_A) - (\mu_B - \mu_A)}{\sqrt{\sigma^2 \left(\displaystyle \frac{1}{n_A} + \frac{1}{n_B}\right)}} \\
 	  &= \frac{(82.93 - 79.89) - (\mu_B - \mu_A)}{\sqrt{s_P^2 \left(\displaystyle \frac{1}{10} + \frac{1}{10}\right)}} \\
 	  &= \frac{3.04 - 0}{\sqrt{45.63 \times 2/10}} \\
-	  &= 1.01
+	z  &= {\bf 1.01}

 ..
-FUTURE: add the equation for the confidence interval here
+TODO: add the equation for the confidence interval here

 The probability of obtaining a :math:`z`-value greater than this can be calculated as 16.3% using the :math:`t`-distribution with 18 degrees of freedom (use ``1-pt(1.01, df=18)`` in R).
-We use a :math:`t`-distribution because an estimate of the variance is used, :math:`s_p^2`, not a large, population variance, :math:`\sigma^2`.
+We use a :math:`t`-distribution because an estimate of the variance is used, :math:`s_p^2`, not a population variance, :math:`\sigma^2`.

 As an aside: we used a normal distribution for the external :math:`\sigma` and a :math:`t`-distribution for the internal :math:`s`.
 Both cases had a similar value for :math:`z` (compare :math:`z = 1.01` to :math:`z = 1.03`).
 Note however that the probabilities are higher in the :math:`t`-distribution's tails, which means that even though we have similar :math:`z`-values, the probability is greater: 16.3% against 15.2%.
 While this difference is not much from a practical point of view, it illustrates the difference between the :math:`t`-distribution and the normal distribution.

 The results from this section were achieved by only using the 20 experimental runs, no external data.
 However, it made some strong assumptions:

-	-	The variances of the two samples are comparable, and can :ref:`therefore be pooled <univariate-pooled-variance>` to provide an estimate of :math:`\sigma`
+	-	The variances of the two samples are comparable, and can :ref:`therefore be pooled <univariate_pooled_variance>` to provide an estimate of :math:`\sigma`.

-	-	The usual assumption of independence within each sample is made (which we know not to be true for many practical engineering cases)
+	-	The usual assumption of independence within each sample is made (which we know not to be true for many practical engineering cases).

-	-	The assumption of independence between the samples is also made (this is more likely to be true, because the first runs to acquire data for A are not likely to affect the runs for system B)
+	-	The assumption of independence between the samples is also made (this is more likely to be true in this example, because the first runs to acquire data for A are not likely to affect the runs for system B).

-	-	Each sample, A and B, is assumed to be normally distributed
+	-	Each sample, A and B, is assumed to be normally distributed.

-Summary
+Summary and comparison of methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's compare the 3 estimates.
 Recall our aim is to convince ourself/someone that system B will have better long-term performance than the current system A.

 If we play devil's advocate, our *null hypothesis* is that system B has no effect.
-Then it is up to us to prove, convincingly, that the change has a systematic, permanent effect.
-That is what the calculated probabilities represent, the probability of us being wrong.
+Then it is up to us to prove, convincingly, that the change from A to B has a systematic, permanent effect.
+That is what the calculated probabilities represent :, the probability of us being wrong.

 	#.
 Using only reference data: 11% (about 1 in 10)